-There would be no lasting impact on soil or geologic resources from dust or noise caused by the relocation of the soil as backfill.
+Impacts to geology would come from ground disturbance and would be minimal.
 Dust and wind erosion would be minimized with implementation of sediment fences, straw wattles, and other best management practices (BMPs).
 Using available native materials for backfill would have no significant impact on remaining ground cover.

-4.8 Mineral/Paleontological Resources
+4.8 Mineral Resources